 The coal industry is a typical pro-cyclical industry, where the demand for coal is closely linked to economic growth.
-According to the National Bureau of Statistics (國家統計局), the preliminary result of the gross domestic product ("GDP") of the PRC during the Year grew at approximately 5.2% year-on-year, with a faster growth rate of approximately 5.2% year-on-year in the fourth quarter of 2023, compared to approximately 4.9% year-on-year in the third quarter of 2023.
-Industrial enterprises above designated size (規模以上工業企業) achieved an operating revenue of approximately Renminbi ("RMB") 120,036.3 billion, a year-on-year increase of approximately 1% from January to November 2023.
+According to the National Bureau of Statistics [國家統計局], the preliminary result of the gross domestic product ("GDP") of the PRC during the Year grew at approximately 5.0% year-on-year.

-Meanwhile, during the Year, the National Energy Administration (國家能源局) has further strengthened its support and coordination effort in the coal industry by promoting safe, efficient and stable production of high-quality coal, supporting the construction of major energy projects, securing the stability of coal production, encouraging green and low-carbon transformation, and assisting the high-quality development of energy industry of the country.
+Meanwhile, during the Year, the National Energy Administration [國家能源局] has further strengthened its support and coordination effort in the coal industry by promoting safe, efficient and stable production of high-quality coal, supporting the construction of major energy projects, securing the stability of coal production, encouraging green and low-carbon transformation, and assisting the high-quality development of energy industry of the country.

-From a supply perspective, according to the National Bureau of Statistics, in December 2023, the PRC achieved raw coal production of approximately 414 million tonnes, representing a year-on-year increase of approximately 1.9%, and a cumulative annual production of approximately 4.66 billion tonnes, representing a year-on-year growth rate of approximately 2.9%, which had significantly slowed down as compared to that of 2022 which was approximately 9.0%.
-During the Year, the PRC imported approximately 474 million tonnes of coal, representing a year-on-year increase of 61.8%.
+From a supply perspective, according to the National Bureau of Statistics, in December 2024, the PRC achieved raw coal production of approximately 0.44 billion tonnes, representing a year-on-year increase of approximately 4.2%, and a cumulative annual production of approximately 4.76 billion tonnes, representing a year-on-year growth rate of approximately 1.3%, which had slowed down as compared to that of 2023 which was approximately 2.9%.
+During the Year, the PRC imported approximately 543 million tonnes of coal, representing a year-on-year increase of 14.4%.